panchalrajan/MissingBits/README.md

 2. Use the copy buttons to extract issue information
 3. Customize templates in settings for your workflow
 4. **Quick Navigation** *(Chrome only)*: Type `j + TAB` in browser address bar, then enter ticket number
+5. **Status Button Relocator**: Enable in settings to move status button from sidebar to toolbar (restores old Jira behavior)

 ### Amplitude Analytics
 1. Navigate to Amplitude dashboards